23d1/Modul-for-Craft-CMS-2/README.md

+# Note about Modul 2—or rather—Modul 1.0 for Craft 3 on Nov 28, 2018

+I've been working on Modul 1.0 for Craft 3, but a crucial plugin (Neo) has gone commercial with a $49/year fee.
+This is not in line with my ideals for open source, and so until Pixel & Tonic allows an agency/developer license where I pay a fee, but can distribute freely this project will be put on hold.
+If there's enough interest, I will use SuperTable instead, which has similar functionality, but a lot less elegant in my opinion.
+Let me know, and I will seriously consider it.

 # Modul for Craft CMS

 Website builder template skeleton for Craft CMS aimed primarily at (but not limited to) creatives, designers, photographers and other visual thinkers who enjoys a nice and tidy grid structure, with the ability to tastefully break it.